 Yep, this is another resort on the Michigander favorite of Mackinac Island, but that’s because the area is just a resort kinda place.
 Condé Nast’s Traveler called them one of the Top 5 Midwest Resorts.
 Other credentials?
 They’ve got the world’s longest porch, where you can relax in a rocking chair and enjoy the slow pace of life here.
 The Grand Hotel maintains traditions like afternoon tea and nighttime dancing, and they’ll be celebrating their 130th birthday soon.

 Each room on the premises is uniquely decorated with bright colors, patterned fabrics, and fun wallpaper designs.
-Suites include parlour areas, and cottages come with private hot tubs and fully stocked refrigerators and bars, plus a Wii gaming system.
+Suites include parlor areas, and cottages come with private hot tubs and fully stocked refrigerators and bars, plus a Wii gaming system.
 Play golf on The Jewel, relax at Astor’s Salon and Spa, or visit the resort’s swimming pool.
 Wander the gardens or seek out the live music happening all day long in many areas of the property.
-Have at least one formal dinner in the Main Dining Room during your visit, and then have your pick of five more casual eateries, plus an ice cream parlour!
+Have at least one formal dinner in the Main Dining Room during your visit, and then have your pick of five more casual eateries, plus an ice cream parlor!

 7. Marina Grand Resort

-A waterfront resort in New Buffalo harbor, this is true luxury right on the lake.
+A waterfront resort in New Buffalo harbor, this is a true luxury right on the lake.
 That means every room has great waterfront views from its private patio or deck and comes with a fireplace inside.
 Larger rooms and suites have European kitchens, living and dining areas, and soaking tubs.
 Relax at the marina or walk to a stunning beach on Lake Michigan.
 You can also go for a wine tasting or venture out for some hiking.
 Warren Dunes State Park is just nearby

 There’s also plenty of shopping if you’re not into cycling, watersports, golf, or fishing.
 You can drink like a local at all the breweries, distilleries, and wineries within a stone’s throw.
 And the resort’s Bentwood Tavern offers lakeside dining, serving up artisan comfort cuisine, which means sophisticated pub fare, homemade pizzas, fresh seafood, and steaks.
 If the weather’s good, enjoy their rooftop bar with Michigan craft beer, wine, and cocktails.